Guide to fixed-rate bonds

 If you don't want to put your money completely out of reach for six months or more, there are other options.

-You could earn a decent return on a regular saver account, where you agree to pay a minimum amount in each month.
+You could also earn a decent return on a regular saver account, where you agree to pay a minimum amount in each month.

 Some easy-access accounts restrict the number of withdrawals you can make in any one year and pay a higher rate of interest as a result.